openedx/edx-platform/docs/internal/edx-mobile-api.md

 This method will return all videos within a course

-**Request: HTTPS GET /edx-mobile-api/v1/courseware/get_course_videos**
+**Request: HTTPS GET /edx-mobile-api/courseware/v1/<course.id>?type=video**

+example: example: /edx-mobile-api/courseware/v1/foo.bar.2013_Spring?type=video

 Note: Requires authentication token passed in the headers as indicated above

+Note: For this version of the API, the only type which will be honored is 'video', all other types will have a StatusCode of 400

 **Response: success**